alisd23/ngrx-form-pure/README.md

 ---

 ### Field Validators
-The following set is the set of built-in field validators provided by `ngrx-form`.
+The following set is the set of built-in field validators provided by `ngrx-form-pure`.

 See the [field validation](#field-validation) section for an example of using field validation.